Moying-moe/SuperIo/README.md

 // ......
 ```

 It is recommended to initialize at the beginning of the program.
-Because SuperKeyboard module need about 0.2 - 1.0s to initialize.
+Because `SuperKeyboard` need about 0.2 - 1.0s to initialize.

-You can call `KeyPress(byte)` to simulate simulate a keyboard press.
+You can call `KeyPress(byte)` to simulate a keyboard press.

 ```C#
 SuperKeyboard.KeyPress(SuperKeyboard.Key.VK_A);